Share in a sentence or two what you do, in case someone landed here before landing on another page on your website.

 Anxiety in motherhood is something we’ve all experienced at some point in some way.
 It is a normal human emotion that welcomes us to life.

-reading about each stage in pregnancy or development, wondering how pregnancy/motherhood will effect your relationships, thinking about your baby getting sick if someone touches his/her face.
+Reading about each stage in pregnancy or development, wondering how pregnancy/motherhood will affect your relationships, thinking about your baby getting sick if someone touches his/her face.

 If you’ve experienced anxiety in pregnancy or postpartum, you’re not alone.

 According to postpartum.net, approximately 6% of pregnant woman and 10% of postpartum women experience anxiety.

 There are several things you can do to help combat anxiety in motherhood.
 Some include things you can do on your own and some include involving others.

 So alright.
 Here we go!